Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

 corresponding scripts) are available in folders 'TM', 'TM + TE' and 'TM(110) + TE(011)' respectively.
 They can be loaded into their scripts with the help of maxima's command *load(pathToFile)*, where one specifies 'pathToFile'.
-To begin with, execute initialisation cells (3 cells in a script, marked with special comments), then try loading all files from folder (that belons to the script) and finally execute 'Stage III' only.
+To begin with, execute initialisation cells (3 cells in a script, marked with special comments), then try loading all files from folder (that belongs to the script) and finally execute 'Stage III' only.